Ergus/MultiCallC/README.md

 * Interface Ada-C. I don't know how to print a **\t** in Ada.

-* Interface Tcl-C. In the array print it receives the keys ordered because it is easier.
-This is potentially wrong.
-But it works for now.
+* Interface Tcl-C. I use a list instead of a Tcl array because it is the structure that better match C arrays (are indexed and keeps the order.)
+Because Tcl Arrays are hash tables.

 Author: Jimmy Aguilar Mena